juekr/remote-friendship-lamp/README.md

 ## Licensing info

 This project with all its contents is under CC BY NC 4.0 license.
-Learn more about what you may and what you may not do here: https://creativecommons.org/licenses/by-nc/4.0/deed.de (German) or here: https://creativecommons.org/licenses/by-nc/4.0/deed.en (English)
+Learn more about what you may and what you may not do here: ([German](https://creativecommons.org/licenses/by-nc/4.0/deed.de) | [English](https://creativecommons.org/licenses/by-nc/4.0/deed.en))

 ## Post Scriptum
-After writing this, I found another remote friendship lamp project that even has an access-point mechanic for entering wifi credentials.
+After writing this, I found [another remote friendship lamp project](https://www.instructables.com/Filia-the-Homemade-Friendship-Lamp/) that even has an access-point mechanic for entering wifi credentials.
 Sweet!
-I might implement that in a future version (if I'll ever built another one): https://www.instructables.com/Filia-the-Homemade-Friendship-Lamp/
+I might implement that in a future version (if I'll ever built another one).